pydicom/pynetdicom/docs/tutorials/create_scu.rst

     D:     Accepted Transfer Syntax: =Explicit VR Little Endian

 Here you can see that the context was accepted and any transferred data must use ``Explicit VR Little Endian`` encoding.
-If a context was rejected and you still try to use it, or if a context was accepted but your data isn't encoded with the same transfer syntax, you'll get a ``ValueError`` exception similar to:
+If a context is rejected and you still try to use it, or if a context is accepted but your data isn't encoded with the same transfer syntax, you'll get a ``ValueError`` exception similar to: